Baby Sleep Consultant in Singapore

 Stalling Bedtime Antics

-Why Sleep Timing Matters
+Why Sleep Timing Matters for Your Baby’s Sleep

 When timing is right, babies often:

-• Fall asleep more easily
+• Fall asleep more easily at bedtime and naps

-• Settle more consistently
+• Connect sleep cycles more consistently

-Step 1: Understand Your Baby’s Individual Sleep Timing
+Step 1: Understand Your Baby’s Individual Sleep Timing and Patterns

 Every baby is different.
 Instead of relying on generic wake-time charts, I look at real sleep patterns to understand how your baby responds to sleep and wake times in daily life.